-CLERY REPORTABLE OFFENSES AND DEFINITIONS
+CLERY REPORTABLE OFFENSES AND DEFINITIONS:

-Criminal Homicide: Separated into two categories.

-- a.
-Murder and Non-negligent Manslaughter: The willful (non-negligent) killing of one human being by another. - b.
-Manslaughter by Negligence: The killing of another person through gross negligence.

-Sexual Assault (Sex Offenses): Any sexual act directed against another person, without consent of the victim, including instances where the victim is incapable of giving consent.

-a.
-Rape: The penetration, no matter how slight, of the vagina or anus, with any body part or object, or oral penetration by a sex organ of another person, without the consent of the victim.

-b.
-Fondling: The touching of the private body parts of another person for the purpose of sexual gratification, without the consent of the victim, including instances where the victim is incapable of giving consent because of their age or because of their temporary or permanent mental incapacity.

-c.
-Incest: Sexual intercourse between persons who are related to each other within the degrees wherein marriage is prohibited by law.

-d.
-Statutory Rape: Sexual intercourse with a person who is under the statutory age of consent.

-Robbery: The taking or attempting to take anything of value from the care, custody, or control of a person or persons by force or threat of force or violence, and/or by putting the victim in fear.

-Aggravated Assault: An unlawful attack by one person upon another for the purpose of inflicting severe or aggravated bodily injury.
-This type of assault usually is accompanied by the use of a weapon or by means likely to produce death or great bodily harm.

-Burglary: The unlawful entry of a structure to commit a felony or a theft.

-Motor Vehicle Theft: The theft or attempted theft of a motor vehicle.

-Arson: Any willful or malicious burning or attempt to burn, with or without intent to defraud, a dwelling house, public building, motor vehicle or aircraft, personal property of another, etc.

-Hate Crimes: A crime that manifests evidence that the victim was intentionally selected because of the perpetrator's bias against the victim.
-For purposes of this section, the categories of bias include the victim's actual or perceived race, religion, gender, gender identity, sexual orientation, ethnicity, national origin, and disability.

-This includes all crimes listed above plus the following crimes:

-a.
-Larceny/Theft: The unlawful taking, carrying, leading or riding away of property from the possession or constructive possession of another.

-b.
-Simple Assault: An unlawful physical attack by one person upon another where neither the offender displays a weapon, nor the victim suffers obvious severe or aggravated bodily injury involving apparent broken bones, loss of teeth, possible internal injury, severe laceration or loss of consciousness.

-c.
-Intimidation: To unlawfully place another person in reasonable fear of bodily harm through the use of threatening words and/or other conduct, but without displaying a weapon or subjecting the victim to actual physical attack.

-d.
-Destruction/Damage/Vandalism of Property (except Arson): To willfully or maliciously destroy, damage, deface, or otherwise injure real or personal property without the consent of the owner of the person having custody or control of it.
+- Criminal Homicide is separated into two categories: - o Murder and Non-Negligent Manslaughter: The willful (non-negligent) killing of one human being by another; and - o Manslaughter by Negligence: The killing of another person through gross negligence. - Sexual Assault (Sex Offenses): Any sexual act directed against another person, without the consent of the victim, including instances where the victim is incapable of giving consent.
+This is further separated into four categories: - o Rape: The penetration, no matter how slight, of the vagina or anus, with any body part or object, or oral penetration by a sex organ of another person, without the consent of the victim; - o Fondling: The touching of the private body parts of another person for the purpose of sexual gratification, without the consent of the victim, including instances where the victim is incapable of giving consent because of their age or because of their temporary or permanent mental incapacity; - o Incest: Sexual intercourse between persons who are related to each other within the degrees wherein marriage is prohibited by law; and - o Statutory Rape: Sexual intercourse with a person who is under the statutory age of consent. - Robbery: The taking or attempting to take anything of value from the care, custody, or control of a person or persons by force or threat of force or violence, and/or by putting the victim in fear. - Aggravated Assault: An unlawful attack by one person upon another for the purpose of inflicting severe or aggravated bodily injury.
+This type of assault usually is accompanied by the use of a weapon or means likely to produce death or great bodily harm. - Burglary: The unlawful entry of a structure to commit a felony or a theft. - Motor Vehicle Theft: The theft or attempted theft of a motor vehicle. - Arson: Willful or malicious burning or attempt to burn with or without intent to defraud a dwelling house, public building, motor vehicle or aircraft, personal property of another, etc. - Hate Crimes: A criminal offense that manifests evidence that the victim was intentionally selected because of the perpetrator's bias against the victim.
+Bias categories under the Clery Act include the victim's actual or perceived race, religion, gender, gender identity, sexual orientation, ethnicity, national origin, and disability.
+Institutions must compile crime statistics for all crimes listed above plus the following crimes: - Larceny/Theft: The unlawful taking, carrying, leading, or riding away of property from the possession or constructive possession of another; - o Simple Assault: An unlawful physical attack by one person upon another where neither the offender displays a weapon, nor the victim suffers obvious severe or aggravated bodily injury involving apparent broken bones, loss of teeth, possible internal injury, severe laceration, or loss of consciousness; - o Intimidation: To unlawfully place another person in reasonable fear of bodily harm through the use of threatening words and/or other conduct, but without displaying a weapon or subjecting the victim to actual physical attack; - Destruction/Damage/Vandalism of Property (with the exception of arson): To willfully or maliciously destroy, damage, deface, or otherwise injure real or personal property without the consent of the owner of the person having custody or control of it. - Dating Violence: Violence committed by a person who is or has been in a social relationship of a romantic or intimate nature with the victim.
+The existence of such a relationship shall be based on the reporting party's statement and with consideration of: - The length of the relationship; - o The type of relationship; and - o The frequency of interaction between the persons involved in the relationship.